 For me, healing scoliosis had to begin with straightening my mind.
 Getting over the feeling that I don’t matter, that my feelings are not important.
 Once I accepted and honored the fact, that yes I was right to feel hurt and angry.
 That my feelings of rage were appropriate.
 It has taken me quite some time and effort, sound therapy, guided meditation, writing, talking, and massage to release the emotions that were stuck in my cellular memory.

 Our bodies are aware of the things that our minds would like to push aside.
 The things that we have forgotten at a conscious level are still present all the time in our bodies.
 Dr, Candace B. Pert, in her book Molecules of Emotion, showed how feelings and unexpressed emotions from experiences can get stuck in the body at the cellular level.
 Dr. Pert writes: “A feeling sparks release of a peptide which is then stored anywhere in the body.”

 Emotions are energy and when we suppress our emotions we block the natural processes of our body.
 Suppressed emotions affect a person’s entire system – the mind and body.
 Negative feelings need to be acknowledged, processed, and released before our mind-body system can get back to a state of homeostasis.

 ALL THE RAGE – Trailer for Dr. Sarno Documentary

-Repressing our feelings, blocking our truth is bad for our physical and emotional wellbeing.
-Every time you reconnect with your emotions that have been suppressed in your body you take a crucial step in improving your physical and emotional wellbeing.
+Repressing our feelings, and blocking our truth is bad for our physical and emotional well-being.
+Every time you reconnect with your emotions that have been suppressed in your body you take a crucial step in improving your physical and emotional well-being.
 Moreover, when you can address your hidden hurts and emotions, you reestablish your mind-body connection.
 Pain need not be the alarm system to get us to pay attention to our real feelings.

 Molecules of Emotion: The Science Behind Mind-Body Medicine by Candace Pert